 "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord."
 Romans 6:23

 "For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens."
-II Corinthians 5:1
+2 Corinthians 5:1

 It does not say ‘We hope to have’ or ‘If we keep holding on to salvation, we will someday have...’
 The verse says, “We know” and “we have.”
-That is a certainty based on what scripture says.
-Eternal Security.
+That is a certainty based on what scripture says and that is Eternal Security.

 "Now our Lord Jesus Christ himself, and God, even our Father, which hath loved us, and hath given us everlasting consolation and good hope through grace..."
 2 Thesalonians 2:16

 How could we have everlasting consolation if we could lose our salvation?
 If we could lose our salvation, then whatever consolation we have would be temporary.
 Since God tells us our consolation is everlasting, we know that we have eternal security because we are “in Christ.”